Accenture/reactive-interaction-gateway/README.md

 ## Getting Started

-Take a look at the [getting-started tutorial](https://accenture.github.io/reactive-interaction-gateway/docs/tutorial.html).
+- Take a look at the [getting-started tutorial](https://accenture.github.io/reactive-interaction-gateway/docs/tutorial.html) for a simple walkthrough using docker
+- For deploying RIG on Kubernetes, check out the [Kubernetes deployment instructions](https://github.com/Accenture/reactive-interaction-gateway/tree/284-document-sync-async-http-to-kafka/deployment)

 ## Get Involved